Introducing Analytical CRM Strategic Framework in CRM

 - CRM is a management approach that seeks to create and develop and enhance relationships with carefully targeted customers.

-- Without a systematic approach, CRM will be very difficult.
+- Without a systematic approach to Analytical CRM, CRM will be very difficult.

 - An organisation must focus on their business and customer strategy in order to attain CRM objective